-There’s still no baby yet, but around day 14 of your menstral cycle, which should be this week or early next, ovulation occurs.
+At two weeks pregnant, there is still no baby.
+At around day 14 of your menstrual cycle, which should be this week or early next, ovulation occurs.
 If you’re trying to conceive, knowing exactly when you’re ovulating is really important, so be sure to track yours using our ovulation calculator.

 What is my body doing?

 It sounds very complex, and in a way it is, but our menstrual cycles really are quite amazing.
 Thanks to hormone changes, your levels of luteinising hormone (LH) and follicle stimulating hormone (FSH) rise and stimulate the production of follicles in your ovary.